Quantum algorithms for optimal effective theory of many-body systems: The effective Hamiltonian

 where the composite evolution operator is

-The way to define an overall fidelity is not unique.
-For example, we can assess the effective Hamiltonian by evaluating the average fidelity
+The way to define the loss function is not unique.
+For our second approach, we can define the loss function as

-Regardless of the form, a fidelity closer to one indicates a Hamiltonian is a better candidate: In this paper, we find the optimal effective Hamiltonian in a set of candidate Hamiltonian operators $\left\{ H_{eff}(x) \right\}$, where $x$ is the label of the Hamiltonian.
-Although the exact effective Hamiltonian is unknown, usually we have the intuition for which terms may present in the effective Hamiltonian according to the perturbation theory, renormalization theory or symmetry of the original Hamiltonian~\cite{bib:30,bib:31,bib:32,bib:33}.
+and we call it the average fidelity.
+Regardless of the form, a loss function closer to one indicates a Hamiltonian is a better candidate.
+In this paper, we find the optimal effective Hamiltonian in a set of candidates $\left\{ H_{eff}(x) \right\}$, where $x$ is the label of the effective Hamiltonian.
+Although the exact effective Hamiltonian is unknown, usually we have the intuition for which terms may present in the effective Hamiltonian according to the perturbation theory, renormalization theory, or symmetry of the original Hamiltonian~\cite{bib:30,bib:31,bib:32,bib:33}.
 Given the elementary terms, the problem is to select proper terms and determine their coefficients.
 The candidate Hamiltonian operators can be generated from these elementary terms.
 When the effective Hamiltonian is formed of a fixed set of terms and their coefficients are to be determined, $x$ denotes the coefficients.
 In general, the Hamiltonian set can also include different combinations of terms.
-For each $x$, there is a corresponding fidelity $F(x)$; we can assume that $T$ is identity without loss of generality.
-The optimal effective Hamiltonian is $H_{eff}(x^*)$, and $x^* = \arg \max F(x)$.
+For each $x$, there is a corresponding loss function $F(x)$.
+According to the definitions of the effective Hamiltonian~\cite{bib:27,bib:28,bib:29}, when $TH_{eff}T^{\dagger}$ is an exact effective Hamiltonian, $H_{eff}$ is also the effective Hamiltonian on the subspace.
+Hence, we can assume that $T$ is identity without loss of generality.
+The optimal effective Hamiltonian in a set of candidates is $H_{eff}(x^*)$, and $x^* = \arg \max F(x)$.
 We will give two algorithms for finding the optimal effective Hamiltonian.